amygbui/DynamiteRecord/README.md

 ## DynamiteRecord Methods
 * `all` - returns a DynamiteRecord object for each and every row within the object's table in the database
+* `first` - returns first/oldest row inserted into a table
+* `last` - returns row most recently inserted into a table
 * `find(id)` - allows easy querying of rows via an `id` key; returns a DynamiteRecord object with the given id
 * `where(params)` - takes a hash as an argument and returns an array of DynamiteRecord objects that match the key/value pairs given.
 * `insert` - inserts a new row into the database with the DynamiteRecord object's attributes